tonilopezmr/tonilopezmr.github.io/_posts/2018-10-09-fun-electronics-with-fan.md

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/assemble_switch.jpeg">

-Add the circuit to the base to connect the wires, **I needed to cut a little bit the PCB to fit into the base, I did a bad measurement** just a few millimeters, I don't have an excelent tool for measurement.
+Add the circuit to the base to connect the wires, **I needed to cut a little bit the PCB to fit into the base, I did a bad measurement** just a few millimeters, I don't have an excellent tool for measurement.

 <img src="/assets/article_images/2018-10-09-fun-electronics-with-fan/circuit_in_base.jpeg">